awsdocs/amazon-kendra-developer-guide/doc_source/API_AssociatePersonasToEntities.md

 # AssociatePersonasToEntities<a name="API_AssociatePersonasToEntities"></a>

-Defines the specific permissions of users or groups in your AWS SSO identity source with access to your Amazon Kendra experience\.
+Defines the specific permissions of users or groups in your IAM Identity Center identity source with access to your Amazon Kendra experience\.
 You can create an Amazon Kendra experience such as a search application\.
 For more information on creating a search application experience, see [Building a search experience with no code](https://docs.aws.amazon.com/kendra/latest/dg/deploying-search-experience-no-code.html)\.

 ## Request Syntax<a name="API_AssociatePersonasToEntities_RequestSyntax"></a>